berndporr/mobilenet_libtorch/README.md

 ```
 to compile the library and the demos.

-## How to run
+## Constructive example

-Get the pretrained weights:
+Get the pretrained weights by running this python script:
 ```
 python get_pretrained_weights.py
 ```
-This script downloads the weight file `mobilenet_v2-7ebf99e0.pth` from torchvision and converts its content
+It downloads the weight file `mobilenet_v2-7ebf99e0.pth` from torchvision
-into a state dict `mobilenet_v2.pt` which can then be loaded into libtorch.
+and converts its content into the state dict `mobilenet_v2.pt`
+which can then be loaded into the classifier via `load_weights`.

 Run this demo which classifies a single image, for example this one: